 # Original default value 1.0 seq_page_cost = 0.1

-PostgreSQL query planner uses costs on arbitrary scale for local optimization of function of suboperation costs.
-These cost values represent relative cost of suboperations to each other.
-Due to performant storage, the sequential page cost, a representation of cost of sequential write when compared to CPU processing speed was decreased from 1.0 to 0.1 (10x).
+PostgreSQL query planner uses costs on arbitrary scale for query execution time estimation.
+These cost values represent relative costs of elementary operations to each other.
+Due to performant storage, the sequential page cost, a representation of a sequential read when compared to the CPU processing speed was decreased from 1.0 to 0.1 (10x).